onflow/cadence/docs/language/constants-and-variables.md

+---
-# Constants and Variable Declarations
+title: Constants and Variable Declarations
+---

 Constants and variables are declarations that bind a value and [type](type-safety) to an identifier.